 For some of you, this might be a scary thought.
 What does one do without a job?
 How does one survive?
 How does society function?
 Let’s chew on those questions together over the following paragraphs.

 As the number of jobs begins to fall sharply during the early 2040s, governments will attempt a variety of fast fix tactics to try to stem the bleeding.

-Most governments will invest heavily into “make work” programs designed to create jobs and stimulate the economy, like those described in chapter four of this series.
-Unfortunately, the effectiveness of these programs will wane with time, as will the number of projects large enough to require a massive mobilization of the human labour force.
+Most governments will invest heavily in “make work” programs designed to create jobs and stimulate the economy, like those described in chapter four of this series.
+Unfortunately, the effectiveness of these programs will wane with time, as will the number of projects large enough to require a massive mobilization of the human labor force.

 Some governments may try to heavily regulate or outright ban certain job-killing technologies and startups from operating within their borders.
 We’re already seeing this with the resistance companies such as Uber are currently facing when entering certain cities with powerful unions.

 But ultimately, outright bans will almost always be struck down in the courts.
 And while heavy regulation may slow technology’s advance, it won’t restrict it indefinitely.
 Moreover, governments that limit innovation within their borders will only handicap themselves in competitive world markets.

 Another alternative that governments will try is to raise the minimum wage.
 The goal will be to combat the salary stagnation currently being felt in those industries being reshaped by technology.
 While this will improve the living standards for the employed, the increased labor costs will only increase the incentive for businesses to invest in automation, further worsening macro job losses.

 But there is another option left to governments.
 Some countries are even giving it a try today.